simzero/cfd-xyz-viewer/README.md

 Everyone is welcome to contribute to this project.
 See [CONTRIBUTING.md](https://github.com/simzero-oss/cfd-xyz/blob/main/CONTRIBUTING.md) for further details.

+cfd.xyz is a self-funded initiative, free of charge, with no adds, no popups, no registration and no data collection.

+Your donations encourage future developments and help with server costs for providing a better service.
+If you like the tool you can [:heart: donate](https://www.paypal.com/donate/?hosted_button_id=KKB4LH96E59A4).

 ## License

 Code on this repository is covered by the MIT license.
 All the media/images in the `public` directory are CC BY 4.0 except the `public/constructionSolver.png` image that is covered by CC0.
 The cfd.xyz logo, SIMZERO and OpenFOAM are trademarks.
 A full description of the licenses can be found below: